obsproject/rfcs/text/0039-service-overhaul.md

 When `OBS_FRONTEND_EVENT_PROFILE_CHANGING` `OBS_FRONTEND_EVENT_EXIT` or the service is destroyed, docks will be removed (if integration connected).

 #### Browser features
-The Front-end API needs to enable the possibility to access some `obs-browser` related feature like adding browser docks and generating widgets.
+The Front-end API needs to enable the possibility to access some `obs-browser` related feature like adding browser docks (e.g. Chat, Stream Settings) and generating widgets (e.g. login through CEF).

-Note: Free functions for each structure that requires it because of a "dynamic" type will be also added.

-`bool obs_frontend_browser_available()` will indicate if OBS Studio have the `obs-browser` included and available with a Wayland check on Linux/FreeBSD.
+`bool obs_frontend_is_browser_available()` will indicate if OBS Studio have the `obs-browser` included and available with a Wayland check on Linux/FreeBSD.
 This will allow plugins to know if they can use browser features.

 ```C++
 struct obs_frontend_browser_params {